Skip to content

 7. Deflationary Mechanisms

-Every transaction that occurs on the VEX network triggers a burn.
+Every transaction that occurs on the ELDR network triggers a burn to reduce supply permanently.

-- Transfer Fee Burn: 0.5% of every VEX transfer is permanently removed from supply.
+• Transaction Fee Burn: 0.5% of every ELDR transaction is permanently removed from supply.

-- Marketplace Burn: 1% of all NFT trading volume on the VEX Marketplace is used to buy and burn VEX.
+• Marketplace Activity: A portion of trading volume on the ELDR Marketplace is used to buy and burn ELDR.

 2. Unstaking Penalties